RAQ: Relationship-Aware Graph Querying in Large Networks: Experiments

 \subsection{Optimization}

-The CGQ framework has three major components: \emph{CGQ-Tree} for similar edge search, \emph{weight-vectors} for identifying similar neighborhoods and the \emph{beam-stack search} during query time.
-Each of these components are not required for the correctness of the search algorithm but contribute immensely to the efficiency of the operation.
-In this section we demonstrate the importance of each of these components in performing an efficient search.
-In addition, we look into the effects of the internal parameters used by CGQ.
+The efficiency of the search algorithm RAQ is dependent on two major components: \emph{neighborhood signatures} for identifying similar neighborhoods and \emph{beam-stack search} to grow and prune initial candidates.
+In this section, we analyze their impact on RAQ.

-To demonstrate the importance of CGQ-tree, we compare the time taken for top-$k$ search with CGQ-tree and without the tree.
-Since the running times for top-$k$ queries without CGQ-tree on DBLP datasets and Pokec are prohibitively large, we restrict this experiment to the Northeast dataset.
-We generate random query graphs of sizes varying from 3 to 12 and perform top-10 query on them using both the search techniques.
-The results are shown in Fig.~\ref{fig:BaselineBFS_Comparison_NE}.
-The use of CGQ-tree provides up to 74 times speedup over a search without CGQ-tree, thus establishing its importance.
+Beam-width controls the number of simultaneous subgraphs we grow to form isomorphic matches to the query.
+We vary this parameter and plot the corresponding querying times in Fig.~\ref{fig:BeamWidth}.
+A beam width of $1$ reduces to depth-first search, where an initial bad choice needs to be explored till the end before moving to a different one.
+A larger beam width allows other promising candidates explored earlier.
+A very large value, however, keeps switching too often among the candidates.
+Overall, a beam width between $40$ and $60$ provides the highest speed-up.

-Next, we study the importance of weight vectors in identifying similar neighborhoods.
-Using the same design of the previous experiment, we compare the time taken for top-$k$ search using two techniques, CGQ and CGQ without neighborhood-based prioritization.
-Fig.~\ref{fig:Heuristics_Comparison_DBLB_Bar} presents the results in the DBLP co-author dataset.
-We observe that for smaller query graphs, CGQ without neighborhood optimization performs better.
-However, for larger query graphs neighborhood optimization helps.
-This is due to the fact that for smaller query graphs, the neighborhood of a query edge itself is very small and thus they lack much discriminative information.
-When the query size grows, the neighborhood of an edge is larger and can therefore be used to discriminate between various regions of the target graph and prune the search space more effectively.
+We study the importance of neighborhood signatures.
+We compare the time taken for top-$k$ search using two techniques: RAQ with neighborhood prioritization through signatures and RAQ without neighborhood prioritization.
+Fig.~\ref{fig:Heuristics_Comparison_DBLB_Bar} presents the results in the Pokec dataset.
+We observe that for smaller query graphs, RAQ without neighborhood optimization performs better.
+However, for larger query graphs neighborhood, typically, optimization helps.
+For smaller query graphs, the neighborhood of a query edge itself is very small and, thus, they lack much discriminative information.
+When the query size grows, the neighborhood of an edge is larger and the chances of getting stuck in a local maxima increases.
+Signatures allows us to escape these regions.